Skip to main content

 In a multi-tenant production deployment, there could be thousands of tenants and potentially tens of thousands of end users.
 Using the assert security model for authentication, you would never need to create and maintain a user account for your tenant end users.
 Furthermore, since your core application is responsible for authenticating all end user access, there is no real need for Qrvey to know exactly who is accessing the embedded dashboards.
 More likely, it would be more important to determine what that specific tenant end user is allowed to see and do once the dashboard loads.

-However, there are two features in Qrvey that track, persist, and recall data; and therefore need to know who the specific tenant end user is: End User Personalization and Download Manager.
+However, there are several features in Qrvey that track, persist, and recall data; and therefore need to know who the specific tenant end user is: End User Personalization, the Download Manager, and Automation.

 {